 Homosexual activity was only decriminalised in the Cayman Islands in 2000 after the UK forcibly repealed the legislation that outlawed it.
 However, same-sex couples are not afforded the same legal right as their heterosexual married counterparts.

-Despite the Cayman Islands’ often tricky relationship with LGBT issues, the lecture series has received widespread support, even from the premier, Alden McLaughlin, who is a lawyer himself.
+Despite the Cayman Islands’ often tricky relationship with LGBT issues, the lecture series has received widespread support, even from the premier, Alden McLaughlin, who is a lawyer himself (see our services relating to same-sex relationships).